 If you're new to The Business Guides, we're a CPA firm that works only with small business owners, primarily in Washington State.
-Our team specializes in small business taxes, so our clients get up-to-date expertise and guidance.
+Our team specializes in small business income taxes, so our clients get up-to-date expertise and guidance.

 Your business might involve just you, or multiple shareholders and dozens of employees.
 You might be an owner-employee of an S-Corporation or Partnership, or a sole proprietor filing a Schedule C. We also work with a handful of C-Corporations.